 Research Projects

-Beginning in 2023, and with support from the Paul G. Allen Family Foundation, we will start answering these questions using GPS collars, backtracking, and an array of long-term remote camera monitoring stations.
+In 2023, we began answering these questions using GPS collars, backtracking, and an array of long-term remote camera monitoring stations.
+Analysis of these data will soon be underway.
 Our goal is to gain a fine-scale understanding of the ways lynx utilize varying degrees of burned habitat throughout the Methow Valley.

-If you are interested in volunteering for the natural foods survey project, you can sign up here!
+If you are interested in volunteering as a community scientist on this project, you can sign up here!

 Participation in outdoor recreation activities has dramatically increased over recent decades.
 With both high economic and human health value, outdoor recreation is an important link to conservation since it can foster connections to nature, instill pro- environmental behaviors, and encourage broad support for conservation organizations.
 But despite these positive attributes, with outdoor recreation comes inherent effects associated with concentrated human activity, including degraded landscapes and negative effects on wildlife populations.